learn-co-curriculum/ruby-oo-object-relationships-has-many/README.md

 drake.add_song("Hotline Bling")
 ```

-Now we need a method that will allow a given artist to show us all of the songs
+Next we need a method that will allow a given artist to show us all of the songs
 in their collection.
 Let's do it.

 ### Exposing the Collection